-Niccolò dell’Arca was an Italian Early Renaissance sculptor who lived for some time in Dalmatia where he trained with Dalmatian sculptor Giorgio da Sebenico.
+Niccolò dell’Arca was an Italian Early Renaissance sculptor who lived for some time in Dalmatia, where he trained with Dalmatian sculptor Giorgio da Sebenico.
 The Burgundian elements in his sculpture are attributed by some art historians to his work in Naples with the Catalan sculptor Guillem Sagrera who influenced by his style.
-Others, reject this theory and suggest that he travelled to France in the late 1460s and then worked in Siena, where he was influenced by the works of Jacopo della Quercia and Donatello.
+Others reject this theory and suggest that he traveled to France in the late 1460s and then worked in Siena, where he was influenced by the works of Jacopo della Quercia and Donatello.

 Lamentation of Christ

 The Lamentation of Christ was a frequent subject in Christian art from the High Middle Ages to the Baroque.
 After Jesus was crucified, his body was removed from the cross, and his friends mourned over his body.
 Many different artists have depicted this event in various art forms.
 Lamentation works of art often included in cycles of the Life of Christ, and also form the subject of many individual artworks.
 One specific type of Lamentation depicts only Jesus’ mother Mary cradling his body.
 These are known as Pietà or “pity” in English.